blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 ## Conclusion

-The ICLR paper ["Do Deep Networks Transfer Invariances Across Classes?"](https://arxiv.org/abs/2203.09739) shows that image-to-image translation methods can be used to learn and apply nuisance transformations, enabling a CNN to become invariant to them via data augmentation.
+The ICLR paper "Do Deep Networks Transfer Invariances Across Classes?" <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> shows that image-to-image translation methods can be used to learn and apply nuisance transformations, enabling a CNN to become invariant to them via data augmentation.
 This blog post argues that this is a meta-learning setting.
 In the view of this author, Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> solve a meta-learning problem using a generative method.
 A closer examination reveals parallels between both types of architecture.
 Further research on the boundary of these related fields and the transfer of ideas between them appears promising.

 *In summary, learning the meta-information of image-to-image translation and meta-learning might train researchers to adapt to new tasks successfully.*